Opening Concert

 Ottorino Respighi: Il Tramonto

-Il Tramonto is a 'poemetto lirico' (lyric poem) for soprano and string quartet, written in 1914 to text by Percy Bysshe Shelley.
-The work is intense, with delicate timbres and a narrative, almost scenic quality.
-It is considered an early highlight in Respighi's vocal music.
+Il Tramonto is a "poemetto lirico" (lyric poem) for soprano and string quartet, written in 1914 to a text by Percy Bysshe Shelley.
+The work is intense, with delicate tone colours and an almost theatrical narrative drive.
+It is regarded as an early high point in Respighi's vocal music.

 Performers: